-Johnson recently became the first clarinetist to join the Young Artists roster of the Center for Musical Excellence, and in 2020 he will return to perform at Chamber Music Northwest as a resident artist of its prestigious Protégé Project.
+In 2019, Johnson became the first clarinetist to join the Young Artists roster of the Center for Musical Excellence, and in 2020 he will return to perform at Chamber Music Northwest as a resident artist of its prestigious Protégé Project.
 He has been broadcast on Chicago's WFMT Radio and has recorded commercially for Hyperion Records and Delos Productions, with a forthcoming recording on Cantaloupe Music.
-His writing about music continues to be published in program booklets by Carnegie Hall, Chamber Music Northwest, Yale and the Norfolk Chamber Music Festival, among others.
+His writing about music continues to be published by The Clarinet Online and in program booklets by Carnegie Hall, Chamber Music Northwest, Yale and the Norfolk Chamber Music Festival, among others.

 Johnson holds graduate degrees from the Yale School of Music, where he was twice awarded the school's Alumni Association Prize.
-His major teachers include David Shifrin, Nathan Williams and Ricardo Morales, and he is now a doctoral fellow at The Graduate Center at CUNY under the mentorship of Charles Neidich.
+His major teachers include David Shifrin, Nathan Williams and Ricardo Morales, and he is now a doctoral fellow at The Graduate Center of the City University of New York under the mentorship of Charles Neidich.